Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 But anyway, I'm like, I did find one.

-It's not as crook as some of them, but it's a bit of fun.
+It's not as crook as some of them,

-And it is a New Zealand related one.
+And it is a New Zealand-related one.

-So I thought, why not get my best New Zealand friend who happens to be in the audience tonight?
+So I thought, why not get my best New Zealand friend

-Our editor, AJ, do you want to give AJ a round, of course?
+Our editor, AJ, do you want to give AJ a round,

-It's AJ everyone who I don't think knows this is happening.
+who I don't think knows this is happening.

-Am I given on stage?
+Am I giving on stage?

-So to finish this episode, AJ is going to read out the synopsis to a New Zealand-related erotic e-book that seems to be free with your Amazon subscription.
+AJ is going to read out the synopsis to a New Zealand-related erotic e-book

 Thanks, Jeff.